Built for ADHD ADHD Productivity

 3. Make completion feel like a victory

-Every task you complete should trigger a visible reward.
-Not a checkbox — a celebration.
+Every task you complete should leave visible proof.
+Not a buried checkbox — a record you can see.

-It sounds silly.
+It sounds simple.
 It works.
-Your ADHD brain needs external proof of progress, and the Done Wall provides it.
+Your ADHD brain needs external proof of progress, and a Done List you can hold provides it.

 The Template Setup (Under 2 Minutes)